Dartmouth College: Alumni

-Dartmouth's alumni are known for their devotion to the college.
-Most start by giving to the Senior Class Gift.
-According to a 2008 article in The Wall Street Journal based on data from payscale.com, Dartmouth graduates also earn higher median salaries at least 10 years after graduation than alumni of any other American university surveyed.
+Dartmouth's alumni are known for frequently donating to their alma mater.

 By 2008, Dartmouth had graduated 238 classes of students, and had over 60,000 living alumni in a variety of fields.
 Finance, consulting, and technology have consistently been the most popular industries to enter for students.
-Top employers of new graduates include Goldman Sachs, Morgan Stanley, McKinsey & Company, Bain & Company, Amazon, Microsoft, Google, and Teach for America.
+Top employers of new graduates include Goldman Sachs, Morgan Stanley, McKinsey & Company, Bain & Company, Amazon, Microsoft, and Google.

 Nelson A. Rockefeller, 41st Vice President of the United States and 49th Governor of New York, graduated cum laude from Dartmouth with a degree in economics in 1930.
 Over 164 Dartmouth graduates have served in the United States Senate and United States House of Representatives, such as Massachusetts statesman Daniel Webster.
 Cabinet members of American presidents include Attorney General Amos T. Akerman, Secretary of Defense James V. Forrestal, Secretary of Labor Robert Reich, Secretary of the Treasury Henry Paulson, and Secretary of the Treasury Timothy Geithner.
 C. Everett Koop was the Surgeon General of the United States under President Ronald Reagan.
 Two Dartmouth alumni have served as justices on the Supreme Court of the United States: Salmon P. Chase and Levi Woodbury.
 Eugene Norman Veasey (class of 1954) served as the Chief Justice of Delaware.
 The 46th Governor of Pennsylvania, Tom Wolf; the 42nd Governor of Illinois, businessman Bruce Rauner; and the 31st governor and current senator from North Dakota, John Hoeven (R), are also Dartmouth alumni.
 Ernesto de la Guardia, class of 1925, was president of the Republic of Panama.